htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 Public Input Files
 ''''''''''''''''''

-There are some cases where HTCondor’s file transfer mechanism is inefficient.
+There are some cases where HTCondor's file transfer mechanism is inefficient.
 For jobs that need to run a large number of times, the input files need to get transferred for every job, even if those files are identical.
 This wastes resources on both the submit machine and the